AdobeDocs/experience-platform.en/help/query-service/best-practices/adobe-analytics.md

 ## Merchandising variables (product syntax)

-In Adobe Analytics, custom product-level data can be collected through specially configured variables called "Merchandising Variables."
-These are based on either an eVar or Custom Event.
+In Adobe Analytics, custom product-level data can be collected through specially configured variables called "Merchandising Variables".
+These are based on either an eVar or custom events.
 The difference between these variables and their standard use is that they represent a separate value for each product found on the hit rather than only a single value for the hit.

-These variables are referred to as Product Syntax Merchandising Variables.
-This allows for collection of information like a per product "discount amount" or information about the product's "location on page" in the customer's search results.
+These variables are referred to as "Product Syntax Merchandising Variables".
+This allows for collection of information, such as a per product "discount amount" or information about the product's "location on page" in the customer's search results.

 Here are the XDM fields to access the merchandising variables in your [!DNL Analytics] dataset: